Cyclone Idai: Meteorological history

-Cyclone Idai originated from an elongated circulation that the Météo-France office on Réunion (MFR) began monitoring on 1 March.
+Cyclone Idai originated from an elongated circulation that the Météo-France office in Réunion (MFR) began monitoring on 1 March.
 At that time, it was in the Mozambique Channel and was moving west-southwest, towards Africa's east coast.
 The MFR continued to track the system over the next couple of days as it developed strong deep convection.
 On 4 March, the MFR stated that Tropical Depression 11 had formed off the east coast of Mozambique.
 The depression slowly moved westward, making landfall in Mozambique later in the day.
 The system retained its status as a tropical depression through its existence over land.
 Shortly after landfall, the system turned to the north.
 Over the next several days, Tropical Depression 11 performed a counterclockwise loop near the border of Malawi and Mozambique, before turning eastward and re-emerging into the Mozambique Channel, early on 9 March.
 On 8 March, at 22:00 UTC, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA), noting a consolidating low-level circulation center and that the system was in a favourable environment with low wind shear and sea surface temperatures exceeding 30 C.

 On 9 March, after Tropical Depression 11 had re-entered the Mozambique Channel, the JTWC issued its first warning on the system, classifying it as Tropical Cyclone 18S.
 At 00:00 UTC on 10 March, the MFR upgraded the system to a moderate tropical storm and designated it as Idai, after an increase in organised convection and the development of banding features.
 Idai then began a period of rapid intensification, with the MFR upgrading it to tropical cyclone status by 18:00 UTC.
 At the same time, the JTWC upgraded it to the equivalent of a Category 1 hurricane on the Saffir–Simpson scale.
 Additionally, the strengthening of a subtropical ridge to the southwest and the weakening of the Intertropical Convergence Zone to the north resulted in a decrease in the forward motion of the storm.
 Around 12:00 UTC on 11 March, Idai reached its initial peak intensity as an intense tropical cyclone, the seventh storm of that intensity that season, with 10-minute maximum sustained winds of 175 km/h.
 At that time, the MFR reported that the internal structure of the cyclone had improved, with an eye visible in infrared imagery.
 Meanwhile, the JTWC estimated 1-minute winds of 215 km/h, the equivalent of a Category 4 major hurricane, although operationally, the JTWC classified Idai as a Category 3-equivalent tropical cyclone.